 The process of DNA replication

-- SSBs prevent the single strands from reannealing and protects ssDNA from cleavage
+- Prevention of reannealing: SSBs prevent the single strands from reannealing and protect ssDNA from cleavage.

 - Supercoil relaxation: DNA topoisomerases relieve overwinding (positive supercoils) or underwinding (negative supercoils) that develop during DNA separation and elongation.

-DNA synthesis: For simultaneous replication of both parent strands, DNA replication occurs continuously on the leading strand and discontinuously on the lagging strand in a 5′→3′ direction as complementary deoxynucleotides are added to the free 3'OH group of the daughter strand
+DNA synthesis: For simultaneous replication of both parent strands, DNA replication occurs continuously on the leading strand and discontinuously on the lagging strand in a 5′→3′ direction.
+At the same time, complementary deoxynucleotides are added to the free 3′-OH group of the daughter strand.

 Reaction catalyzed by DNA polymerase (polymerase δ in eukaryotes, DNA polymerase III in prokaryotes)

-- 5′→3′ DNA polymerase activity catalyzes the nucleophilic attack of the 3'OH group to the α-phosphate of the incoming deoxynucleotide triphosphate, forming an ester bond
+- 5′→3′ DNA polymerase activity catalyzes the nucleophilic attack of the 3′-OH group on the α-phosphate of the incoming deoxynucleotide triphosphate, forming an ester bond.

-- Single strands are elongated by a single nucleotide.
+- DNA strands are elongated by one nucleotide at a time.

 - Pyrophosphate is cleaved into two phosphates by pyrophosphatase.

-Leading strand: A complementary daughter strand of DNA whose replication is continuous due to its free 3'OH end (initially on the primer)
+Leading strand: a complementary daughter strand of DNA whose replication is continuous due to its free 3′-OH end

 - Only one primer is required.

-- Lagging strand: A complementary daughter strand of DNA whose replication is discontinuous as new RNA primers are constantly being synthesized at the moving replication fork to ensure a free 3'OH end for elongation.
+- Lagging strand: a complementary daughter strand of DNA whose replication is discontinuous because new RNA primers are constantly being synthesized at the moving replication fork to ensure a free 3′-OH end for elongation

 - Reaction catalyzed by DNA polymerase (polymerase δ in eukaryotes, DNA polymerase III in prokaryotes)

-- Proofreading: Some polymerases (e.g., DNA polymerase I and III) have 3′→5′ exonuclease activity and remove incorrectly paired nucleotides.
+- Proofreading: Some polymerases (e.g., DNA polymerase I and III) have ; 3′→5′ exonuclease activity to proofread recently synthesized DNA and to remove incorrectly paired nucleotides.

-- Primer removal: RNA primers are excised in the opposite direction of synthesis (so 5'→3')
+Primer removal: RNA primers are excised in the opposite direction of synthesis (5'→3' direction)

-- Structure: a non-coding DNA fragment of several thousand bp (composed of tandem repeats of TTAGGG) at the 3' ends of chromosomes
+- Structure: : a noncoding DNA fragment of several thousand base pairs (composed of tandem repeats of TTAGGG) at the 3′ end of chromosomes

-Prevent the loss of structural genes during replication of linear DNA double-strands
+Prevention of structural gene loss during replication of linear DNA double-strands

 - The lagging strand becomes shorter with each process of DNA replication.

-- Prevent the loss of structural genes during replication of linear DNA double-strands
+- Prevention of structural gene loss during replication of linear DNA double-strands

 - Depurination: thermal cleavage of the N-glycosidic bond between deoxyribose and a purine base at body temperature